SpyX Review 2026: Does This Spy App Go Too Far for Parental Controls?

 SpyX features

 SpyX has almost no features outside of monitoring.
-There aren’t alerts or reports, which you’d expect from a legit parental control app.
+There aren’t alerts or reports, which you’d expect from a legitimate parental control app.
 In fact, we couldn’t find any useful tools that would entice parents to use this software.
 Mostly, this is just super-invasive surveillance software like uMobix or mSpy, with very little to offer parents.

 Content monitoring